 Vision therapy can be used as a treatment to maintain the good work achieved by eye patching.
 This involves playing visually demanding games with a child to work the affected eye even harder - like eye training.

-Note: some people wrongly think that eye patching is a treatment to correct the appearance of a squint.
-Eye patching and other treatments for amblyopia aim to improve vision, and do not correct the appearance of a squint.
+Note: eye patching and other treatments for amblyopia aim to improve vision; they do not by themselves correct the appearance of a squint.

 Correcting refractive errors